Near-One/near-plugins/examples/ownable-examples/README.md

 true
 ```

-## Example of using contract with ownable plugin
+## Example of using a contract with the ownable plugin
-In that document we are providing some example of using contract with ownable plugin.
-You also can explore the usage examples in the tests in `./src/lib.rs`.
-For running a tests please take a look to the **Test running instruction** section.
+In that document, we are providing some examples of using contracts with the ownable plugin.
+You also can explore the usage examples in the tests in `ownable_base/src/lib.rs`.
+For running tests, please take a look at the **Test running instruction** section.

 ### Preparation steps for demonstration
 1. **Creating an account on testnet**